 EDUCATION – Through workshops, partnerships, and our quarterly Ihiya Journal, we offer opportunities for citizen science, environmental and cultural education, and exploring the sustainable harvesting, medicinal and indigenous uses of native plants.

 INSPIRATION – We acknowledge, much like a bundle of reeds, that we can accomplish a great deal when we come together with a common purpose, each bringing our own unique gifts to the collective.
 We aim to encourage indigenous ways of awareness and inspire conscious relationship to our natural biome and to each other.
 Ihiya serves as a catalyst for positive change – a place to connect, contemplate, breathe, meditate, and heal.

-In addition, Ihiya offers public access including walking trails that serve as an important link between Mount Grant and the San Juan Valley trail system.
-This land is a place where people can experience the proper alignment of humans to the natural environment, for the benefit of present and future generations.
+RECREATION – Ihiya offers public access to its fields and forests, including a system of walking trails that serve as an important link between Mount Grant and the San Juan Valley trail system.
+The land offers a place to walk, explore, climb, picnic, rest, and reflect.

 HEALTH – Our goal is to cultivate increased health and self-reliance for the San Juan community and beyond.
 This includes providing and stewarding a natural pharmacological preserve, as well as the creation of a donation-based community apothecary for sustainably wildcrafted and organically grown plant medicine.

 Ihiya was named for the reed that grows throughout its wetlands.
 Many indigenous cultures of North and South America consider the hollow stemmed reed to symbolize a bridge between earth and sky, between the physical and spiritual worlds.
 The healing power Ihiya holds is as a bridge between modern science and ancestral wisdom.
 All aspects of human health and well being are reflected in the balance of its ecosystems.
 Ihiya exists for the benefit of all, for generations to come.